akltech/Object-Detection/README.md

 ## Step 2: Apply image preprocessing techniques

 In general, it's difficult for computers to detect shapes in a noisy image.
-For this reason, blurring an image changes its computer interpretability.
+For this reason, blurring an image changes computer interpretability.
   <br></p>
 Noise is random brightness or color in an image; it results from light in an image that the camera cannot interpret.
-When an object detection method takes a noisy image as input, the result is scattered points across the frame instead of the expected box outlines around the objects, as shown in figure 1.
-A machine learning algorithm trained to detect clouds would succeed better with the blurred snapshot in figure 1:
+When an object detection method takes a noisy image as input, the result is scattered points across the frame instead of the expected outlines around the objects.
+In figure 1, a noisy sky image resulted in poor object detection.
+However, in the blurry photo to the far right in figure 1, the clouds are more visible to the human eye and a computer.
 <br></p>
 <p float="left">
   <img src="https://github.com/akltech/Vehicle-Detection/blob/93899e8dfa69af52daee7c07d4a1fb59f53ccd99/Images/sky%20with%20a%20lot%20of%20noise.jpg" width="300" />